bytesbyt/econte/README.md

 - The code to make subscibe page was take from the [CI Love Running Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LRFX101+2023_Q2/courseware/e805068059af42af87681032aa64053f/1da6ad13213740f1855a51d30a2375b1/)
 - The hamburger icons in the navigation was taken from [Font Awesome](https://fontawesome.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The responsive mock up image in ReadMe has been produced using [AmIResponsive?] (https://ui.dev/amiresponsive)

 ### Media

 - The photos used on the home, blog and subscibe pages are from [Pexels](https://www.pexels.com/)
 - The video used for the home page is from [Videvo](https://www.videvo.net/)